Impact of non-standard neutrino-electron interactions on Big Bang Nucleosynthesis: Introduction

 \section{Introduction}

-Present data from solar, atmospheric, reactor and accelerator neutrino experiments are well described by the existence of flavour oscillations in the framework of three-neutrino mixing (see e.g.\ \cite{deSalas:2020pgw}).
+Current data from solar, atmospheric, reactor and accelerator neutrino experiments are well described by the existence of flavour oscillations in the framework of three-neutrino mixing (see e.g.\ \cite{deSalas:2020pgw}).
 This experimental evidence for non-zero neutrino masses and mixing calls for new physics beyond the Standard Model (SM) of fundamental particles and forces.
 The presence of non-standard interactions (NSI) of neutrinos with other fermions and among themselves is predicted by a variety of extended theoretical models.
 Such new interactions can leave an imprint on different observations and experiments, including the pattern of neutrino oscillations in matter, neutrino scattering at production and detection, and neutrino interaction measurements.
 By analysing a combination of all available data, there is currently no evidence in favour of NSI, and bounds have been derived, as reviewed e.g.\ in \cite{Farzan:2017xzy}, but their existence would have implications in cosmological and astrophysical scenarios.

 In the early universe, neutrinos are kept in equilibrium by weak interactions, which become ineffective at a temperature of ${\cal O}$(MeV).
 At this point, neutrinos decouple and constitute the cosmological neutrino background.
 The neutrino decoupling process is very well understood, see e.g.~\cite{Akita:2020szl,Froustey:2020mcq,Bennett:2020zkv}, where the effective number of relativistic species has been calculated to be $\Neff=3.044$.
-Such number is defined in order to quantify the amount of energy density ($\rho_{\rm rad}$) carried by relativistic, neutrino-like relics with respect to the photon one ($\rho_\gamma$) \cite{Lesgourgues:2018ncw}:
+This quantity is defined in order to quantify the amount of energy density ($\rho_{\rm rad}$) carried by relativistic, neutrino-like relics with respect to the photon one ($\rho_\gamma$) \cite{Lesgourgues:2018ncw}:

-Measurements of the cosmological microwave background (CMB) anisotropies by Planck, combined with other cosmological data, constrain $\Neff=2.99^{+0.34}_{-0.33}$ at 95\% C.L.~\cite{Aghanim:2018eyx}.
-Such value severely restricts the possible existence of additional relativistic particles.
+Measurements of the cosmic microwave background (CMB) anisotropies, combined with other cosmological data, provide constraints on \Neff.
+The Planck collaboration obtained $\Neff=2.99 \pm 0.17$ at 68\% C.L.~\cite{Aghanim:2018eyx}, while the recent combination with the Atacama Cosmology Telescope (ACT) and South Pole Telescope (SPT) data gives the tighter constraint $\Neff = 2.81 \pm 0.12$ at 68\% C.L.~\cite{SPT-3G:2025bzu}.\footnote{We note that an independent analysis of a similar dataset combination~\cite{Tristram:2025you} reports a larger central value $\Neff = 3.031$ with $\pm 0.130$ statistical uncertainty, fully consistent with the standard prediction.} Such values severely restrict the possible existence of additional relativistic particles.